Best Foodie Tour in Bangkok!

 Fresh!

-I love getting a taste of the local area and most if not all of the local Thai and Chinese restaurants and food stalls in Bangkok use only fresh vegetables and herbs.
+I enjoy experiencing local cuisine, and in Bangkok, most Thai and Chinese restaurants and food stalls use fresh vegetables and herbs.

 Bangkok’s Flower Market